simolus3/tar/README.md

 Future<void> main() async {
   final reader = TarReader(File('file.tar').openRead());

-  try {
   while (await reader.moveNext()) {
     // Use reader.header to see the header of the current tar entry print(reader.header.name);
     // And reader.contents to read the content of the current entry as a stream print(await reader.contents.transform(utf8.decoder).first);
   }
-  } finally {
+  // Note that the reader will automatically close if moveNext() returns false or
+  // throws.
+If you want to close a tar stream before that happens, use
-    // Close the underlying stream subscription when we're done await reader.cancel();
+  // reader.cancel();
-  }

 }
 ```